This page documents internal details as well as the public interfaces.

 • ValueError – if both types of firmware are given

-• RuntimeError – if supplied firmware not suitable for detected FPGA (AMI and XRT are mutually exclusive)
+• RuntimeError – if supplied firmware not suitable for detected FPGA (AMI and XRT are mutually exclusive), unknown file extension in firmware_path, or mismatch between verify_registers and FPGA

 ska_low_cbf_fpga.driver.xrt_fpga_present()[source]